k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

   -  "k2_ref", refers to the references.
   -  "k2_ws", refers to the Web Services.

-  The first Global prefix is displayed since the SET command also displays non Globals variables.
+  The first "Global" prefix is displayed since the SET command also displays non Globals variables.

--  Shared Globals are displayed only for lower-level unit object formats and not as standalone values, unless this specifically set for the session.
+-  Shared Globals are displayed only for lower-level unit object formats and not as standalone values, unless this specifically set only at the session.
 -  Specifying a session variable does NOT create it as Shared Object.
 Therefore, although it is considered as an available Global variable, it is not displayed under each unit-type if it is not specifically created for it.
 It is displayed as a standalone variable, without the Global or unit-type prefixes.
 -  The command's results reflect the actual values, as a result of calculations of priority **levels**.
 Click [here](/articles/03_logical_units/05_globals_overrides_priorities.md) for more information and more examples of variable scopes and priorities

-* The command results displays both final and non-final Globals.
+* The command results display both final and non-final Globals.

 ##### Example